davidakennedy/davidakennedy.com/_src/blog/2010-02-01-most-important-connection-youll-make/index.md

 Don't forget to give your audience a choice to be passive.
 Maybe they just want to soak it up and enjoy what you have to offer.

 Your audience isn't just your audience.
-In today's evolving World Wide Web, they are audience architects, building something special along with you.
+In today's evolving web, they are audience architects, building something special along with you.
 Don't get too fancy on them.

 _Image by [Ravide Ragusa](https://unsplash.com/photos/gcDwzUGuUoI)._